Work Packages

 Work Package 1: Reproduction of Nature in the High-Tech Bioeconomy (Miriam Boyer)

-Key words: (Re)production, materiality, (bio)technologies, spatial scales, valorization, high-tech
+Key words: Key words: Materiality, valorization, spatial scales, high-tech

 Work Package 2: Digitalization, Regulation and Democratization in the High-Tech-Bioeconomy (Sarah Hackfort)